 “We aren’t sure yet,” I responded.
 “We want to have everything in order first.”

 I excused myself to the bathroom and stared back at myself in the mirror.
 Why does it bother you all of a sudden?
 I asked the girl looking at me.
-You and Mr. M are perfectly happy together, preparing for your future.
+You and Josh are perfectly happy together, preparing for your future.

 I put the toilet lid down and slouched on it, chin in hand.
-These feelings perturbed me; me, the woman with the best man on the planet.
+These feelings perturbed me; me, happy with the man I’d hoped for.
 But I knew why it bugged me.

 I was not displeased with the questions I was asked.
 I was happy for the girls who were getting married and I am glad for those who are engaged.
 What I was unhappy about is the response my heart was having to my situation.
 My old friend was paying a visit: discontent.

 I thought back to the days when I was single.
 It seemed as if contentment was that evasive virtue I only learned the hard way.
-When God got me to the place of dependence, in walked Mr. M!
+I was learning dependence, when in walked Josh!
 So there I was, weeks before getting engaged (though I did not know this), blessed beyond measure with a gift many girls long for, and discontent was knocking at my door again.

 Go away!
-I wanted to yell at him.
+I wanted to yell at the unwelcome feeling.
 Find someone else to bother!

 The deceitfulness of sin, and discontent in particular, persuades us to think once we gain something we will be finally happy.
 Whether that is a new job, a husband, or new living arrangements, we believe If only my circumstance were different, I would be so much happier.
 Once things change, I can have joy.
 For years in my own life, that thing was a ring.

-I’ll be honest: my romance with Mr. M is the stuff of movies.
-He is the best of both worlds as an analytical, responsible provider and a sweet romantic at heart!
+I’ll be honest: my romance with Josh is the stuff of movies.
 On our first unofficial date he ran a mile and half through the rain to get a car for myself, my friend, and his sister, and arrived back just in time for the rain to stop.
 I still recall him standing in the street outside CVS Pharmacy, rain dripping off his nose and shirt, holding an umbrella under a blue sky.

 Shouldn’t such selfless love make me content?

-For my birthday in May, Mr. M gave me a diamond and gold necklace.
-I loved how it sparkled on my neck when I wore it, marking that I was his!
-But after a few months, I wanted more bling than a necklace.
+And for my birthday one year, Josh gave me a diamond and gold necklace.
+I loved how it sparkled on my neck when I wore it, but after a few months, I wanted more bling than a necklace.
 Everyone else was getting married, but God seemed to be holding us back.
 Everyone was asking me when we were getting engaged.
-“Tell them you haven’t asked me yet,” growled Mr. M when I told him about the inquiries.
+“Tell them you haven’t asked me yet,” growled Josh when I told him.

 This is all really nice God, but the novelty has worn off.
 What’s next?